Common Red Oak 4/4 planed and sanded! $350 per bdft!

 Woodworking is supposed to be fun, but it’s not if you have to spend a big pile of bucks to buy a few boards that you can carry out of the retail store tucked under one arm.
 Depending on the grade of lumber you want, I can fill up your pickup truck for the same amount of money.

 The End Product - First Class Lumber!
+The BEST of the BEST!

 In the end, what do you get out of it?
 What are we trying to sell you?
 First class lumber that fits your needs!
 Looks at the pictures below, and try to imagine how good you would feel building projects from wood like this.
 When is the last time you've seen 17 inch wide oak or cherry boards?
 Without a knot?
 Kiln dried?
 Flat as a pancake?
 Or when was the last time you and your kids could share a woodworking project without having to worry about missing a cut because the wood you bought retail was so expensive?
 Some of my mill run project wood is so inexpensive you can just have fun and not worry about it.